nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The dog ID is invalid/not specified.
+The dog/program ID is invalid/not specified.

     * 1a1.
 Pawbook shows an error message.
     * 1a2.
-User enters correct dog ID.
+User supplies correct dog/program ID.

       Use case resumes at step 2.

-* 1b.
-The program name is invalid/not specified.

-    * 1b1.
-Pawbook shows an error message.
-    * 1b2.
-User enters correct program name.

-      Use case resumes at step 2.

-**Use case: UC08 - View schedule**
+**Use case: UC06 - View schedule**

 **MSS**